jdi-docs/jdi-light/source/includes/_documentation.md

 ### Button

 ```
-Button actions examples:
+Button action examples:

-When < I > click on "Red Button"
+When I click on "Red Button"
-When < I > click with JS on "Red Button"
+When I click with JS on "Red Button"
-When < I > focus on "Blue Button"
+When I focus on "Blue Button"
-When < I > right click on "Red Button"
+When I right click on "Red Button"
-When < I > highlight "Blue Button"
+When I highlight "Blue Button"
-When < I > show "Red Button"
+When I show "Red Button"
-When < I > set "Red Button" attribute "test-jdi" with vlaue "test-value"
+When I set "Red Button" attribute "test-jdi" with vlaue "test-value"

-Button validations examples:
+Button validation examples:

 Then the "Red Button" text equals to "Big Red Button-Input"
 Then the "Red Button" text contains "Red Button"